cedarville-university/tdxlib/README.md

     * If the `password` field is set to `'Prompt'`, then whenever a new integration object is made, it will request a password, and dispose of the password after getting an API token:

-       Enter the TDX Password for user myuser@myuniversity.edu (this password will not be stored):
+       <pre>Enter the TDX Password for user myuser@myuniversity.edu (this password will not be stored):   </pre>

     * The `ticketAppId` and `assetAppId` fields are the numbers that appear after `Apps` in your TeamDynamix URL, and are specific to your organization.
-For example:
+You can find these ID's in the URLs in the following locations when using a TDX Tickets or Assets app through TDNext in your browser:

       * Tickets: `https://myuniversity.teamdynamix.com/TDNext/Apps/{ticketAppId}/Tickets/...`
       * Assets: `https://myuniversity.teamdynamix.com/TDNext/Apps/{assetAppId}/Assets/...`